- We strive to provide complete care for our patients. Learn more about all the services we provide.

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-Amy was originally from Sacramento, California.
+Amy is originally from Sacramento, California.
 She attended UC Davis thinking she wanted to become a veterinarian but soon realized her true passion was in the nursing care of the animals.
 After completing the veterinary technician program at Consumnes River College, Amy became licensed in 1998.
 She has enjoyed a wide variety of avenues opened up by her career choice.
 Her strongest interests lie in dentistry and emergency medicine.
 She received her Veterinary Technician Specialty in Dentistry in 2017.
 In 2009, Amy moved to the wonderful Roaring Fork Valley with her fantastic German Shorthaired Pointer, Montana.
 She is enjoying experiencing the beauty Colorado has to offer.

 Becky joined Alpine Animal Hospital as a large animal tech in 2001.
 She is a native of Colorado.
 She is a 1999 graduate from Colorado Mountain College’s CVT program and now works primarily as a large animal technician but helps out when needed as a small animal technician also.
-Becky loves horses, being in the outdoors and traveling.
-She has a black Labrador Gossamer and a tank full of saltwater fish.
+Becky loves horses, being in the outdoors and traveling with her husband.
+She has a Healer named Grommit.

 Dana moved to the valley from Minnesota in 1974.
 He has extensive ranch and animal experience.
 Dana graduated from Colorado Mountain College’s CVT program in May 2004.
 He started as a part-time employee in 2002 and now works as a veterinary technician and the in facilities managemnt.
 He has 1 cat Negrita.